-Academic misconduct: Students are expected to maintain the highest standards of academic integrity.
-Common examples of misconduct: copying the homework from others, looking at notes while taking an exam, talking to others while taking an exam.
+Academic Honesty: Students are expected to maintain the highest standards of academic integrity.
+Common examples of misconduct include but are not limited to: copying the homework from others, looking at notes while taking an exam, talking to others while taking an exam.
 Just to avoid the embarrassment and severe consequences of misconduct I would strongly advice that if you need some clarification during an exam or while working on homework, you should ask the instructor/proctor for help.
-More information on your rights and responsibilities are available at: https://www.uwsp.edu/dos/Pages/Publications.aspx
+More information on your rights and responsibilities are available at: http://docs.legis.wisconsin.gov/code/admin.code/uws/14.pdf